This past Wednesday, November 8th, I broke up with Instagram.

 What about you?

 Do you find yourself struggling with any of the seven things I listed above?
-Would you ever consider deleting Instagram off your phone?
+Would you ever consider deleting Instagram from your phone?
 Let me know!

 Disclaimer: I don’t think Instagram itself is bad.
 I think it can be used for good, and I’ve seen my friends and fellow bloggers use it as a form of ministry.
 That’s awesome!
 However, for me right now, it is not healthy.
 So, in short, that’s why I deleted it ;)